amethystaurora-robo/Rare_event_algorithms/README.md

 Working on coomparable plots of salinity and AMOC (and temperature) with target values of 30 standard deviations above/below mean.
 Then do importance sampling analysis.
 Can make agg label plots for all, edit plots so salinity and AMOC are side-by-side, instanton are side by side.
-Change titles, make graphs, finish up presentation and GitHub
+Finally can investigate initial conditions to determine what combination of factors may lead to collapse.

 # References: